0xP1ckles/zabbix-infrastructure-monitoring/README.md

 - Least-privilege considerations
 - Evaluation and use of Fail2ban to reduce brute-force exposure on authentication services
 - Separation between monitoring and monitored systems

+## Data Storage

+- **PostgreSQL** — used as the Zabbix backend database.
+- **MariaDB** — used to store operational and telemetry data collected from external systems and devices.

 ## Troubleshooting